About Us

 What does the Ms. JD Fellowship entail?

-• The Fellows receive invitations and financial support to attend Ms. JD’s NWLSO Leadership Academy Intensive in March of 2024;
+• The Fellows receive financial support for and are expected to attend Ms. JD’s NWLSO Law Student Leadership Academy in March of 2026.

 • Each Fellow is paired with a mentor and will meet regularly with their mentor to develop a long lasting relationship.

-• The Fellows will meet regularly for Fellowship Chats where they will hear from guest speakers on topics such as impostor syndrome, the bar exam, and mentoring.
+• The Fellows will meet regularly for virtual Fellowship Chats where they will hear from guest speakers on career and leadership topics.
+Fellowship meetings take place on Wednesdays at 8pm ET.

 How are Ms. JD Fellows selected?